nayaknishant/predicting-hospital-readmission/README.md

 - Test Evaluation
 - Conclusion

-The best model, the SGD Logistic Regression classifer, has a 67% test accuracy on held-out test data and an AUC score of 0.66.
+The best model, the SGD Logistic Regression classifer, has a 67% prediction accuracy on held-out test data and an AUC score of 0.66.